MonsterSkulls/MonsterSkulls/README.md

 - I will automatically hide ponies that are too NSFW for my comfort.
 - Please ask before talking about ship related things if I'm playing a cosplay character.
 - I don't do RP unless its a funny bit I feel like doing.
+- Cosplay ponies I have may have pronouns that differ from canon (or common headcanons),

 **IWC / Interact With Caution**
 - Voices of the Void fans.
 (I am a VOTV fan, but i do not participate in most of the community and do not associate with the drama.
 I do not condone any horrible actions or behavior of anyone in the community, developers included.)